Chatagency/crud-assistant/README.md

 ]);

 ```
-It also doubles as a `InputCollection` facade.:
+It also doubles as a `InputCollection` facade:

 ```php
 use Chatagency\CrudAssistant\CrudAssistant;